Red Light Therapy for Concussion - A Promising Approach

 Key Features to Look for in an Effective Device

-The technology should offer power levels of 20–60 mW/cm² at the skin surface to encourage deep penetration into tissue without causing burns.
+Power Density (Irradiance): The technology should offer power levels of 20–60 mW/cm² at the skin surface to encourage deep penetration.
+Learn more about irradiance here.

-Your product must be FDA-cleared, as this ensures its safety and performance.
+FDA Clearance: Your product must be FDA-cleared to ensure its safety and performance.

 Total Spectrum Devices: Tailored Red Light Therapy for Brain Injuries